In some cases, we earn commissions from affiliate links in our posts.

 Not Quite Cozy Mysteries

-For one reason or another, these mysteries don't quite make the cut for cozy – but they have a number of the right elements and we figured they'd probably appeal to someone who enjoys a good cozy mystery.
+For one reason or another, these mysteries don't quite make the cut for cozy – but they have a number of the right elements and we figure they'll probably appeal to someone who enjoys a good cozy mystery.

 Death in Paradise – While Death in Paradise revolves around an island police station, it hits most of the other cozy criteria.
 There's plenty of humour, the tone is light, and the tropical scenery is lovely.
 This long-running series focuses on British detectives (okay, one Irish) plonked down in a warm, humid, informal island life.
 Much of the humour comes from cultural differences and misunderstandings that occur as they lead their team of detectives through murder cases.
 Stream it HERE